Introduction

 Attacking just after a summit

 The turning point in this year’s Tour came on Stage 11, when Jumbo Visma’s Primoz Roglic attacked just after the summit of the Col du Télégraphe, and caught race leader Tadej Pogacar’s UAE Team Emirates teammates napping.
-This led to the first time in the race that Pogacar was isolated for any considerable period of time, and set up the showdown on the valley floor just before the ascent of the Col du Galibier, where Roglic and his teammate Jonas Vengegaarde attacked Pogacar again and again.
-Responding to these attacks exhausted Pogacar, and on the final climb he lost lots of time to Vengegaarde.
+This led to the first time in the race that Pogacar was isolated for any considerable period of time, and set up the showdown on the valley floor just before the ascent of the Col du Galibier, where Roglic and his teammate Jonas Vingegaard attacked Pogacar again and again.
+Responding to these attacks exhausted Pogacar, and on the final climb he lost lots of time to Vingegaard.

 Look at the photo above: three Jumbo-Visma riders are in perfect position, while Pogacar (in yellow) radios his team car, presumably to say, “Where the hell is everybody?”
 (He’s got one teammate in sight, but too far back … the dude didn’t catch up for many minutes, by which time the damage was done.)